brakmic/brakmic/README.md

 ---

-My journey in the tech world has been a fascinating one.
-I still remember the days when fat clients and desktop applications ruled the computing world, shaping the very landscape of offices.
-Back then, I was immersed in the world of legacy technologies, working with Visual Basic 6, Visual C++ 6, MFC (Microsoft Foundation Classes), and COM (Component Object Model).
-It was an era of building robust desktop applications, where the user experience was largely dependent on the capabilities of the client-side software.

-As the industry evolved, a seismic shift occurred with the rise of web technologies and the emergence of JavaScript as a powerful force in application development.
-Witnessing this transformation, I embraced the potential of web apps and the new possibilities they offered.
-I saw the web as a platform that could deliver applications to a wider audience, accessible from any device with an internet connection.

-Since then, I have dedicated myself to mastering web and mobile development, exploring frameworks such as Angular, NestJS, and .NET, along with their respective ecosystems.
-I have migrated numerous legacy software stacks from technologies like MFC, COM, and Visual Basic to more modern .NET and JVM stacks.
-This process involved re-architecting and refactoring applications, ensuring their scalability, maintainability, and performance in the modern digital landscape.

-My relationship with JavaScript started around 2011, and since then, I've ventured deep into its ecosystem, gaining extensive knowledge of Node.js and its C++ API.
-This has been instrumental in creating high-performance server-side applications and harnessing the power of JavaScript on the backend.

-Along the way, I've kept pace with the evolving cloud landscape, working with various cloud platforms such as Azure, Google Cloud Platform (GCP), and Amazon Web Services (AWS).
-These platforms have enabled me to build highly scalable systems that leverage the power of the cloud, ensuring seamless performance and availability.
+Web and mobile development have been at the heart of my technical journey.
+The world of Angular, NestJS, and .NET has been my playground where I've learned to create highly efficient and scalable web and mobile applications.
+This not only means writing great code but also comprehending the complexities of user interface design, API integration, and database management.

+In the field of JavaScript, I have enjoyed exploring the vast landscape of Node.js and its C++ API.
+JavaScript has indeed transformed from being a mere scripting language to a platform for building full-fledged server-side applications.
+It is intriguing to observe how JavaScript has unlocked avenues for innovation in the software realm.

+I have also gained valuable experience in managing application deployment and infrastructures.
+My proficiency in Docker, Kubernetes, Helm, Terraform, and KNative is the result of countless hours spent on refining cloud infrastructures to ensure seamless application deployments.

-In the realm of security, I prioritize secure coding practices, penetration testing, and adhering to OWASP guidelines.
-I have implemented robust authentication and access control mechanisms using tools like Keycloak, LDAP, Active Directory, Firebase, OpenID Connect, and OAuth2.
-These technologies provide the foundation for secure and reliable user authentication and authorization.
+I believe secure software is the foundation of any technology we build.
+Therefore, I've always prioritized mastering secure coding practices, penetration testing, and adhering to OWASP guidelines.
+Implementing robust authentication and access control mechanisms is something I've extensively worked on, exploring tools like Keycloak, LDAP, Active Directory, Firebase, OpenID Connect, and OAuth2.

 ---